a rigorous medical service-learning opportunity that will engage your heart, hand, and head

 - Health vaccinations: Participants must show proof of immunization for Hepatitis A, Hepatitis B, Chickenpox,

 - Tetanus (within 10 years), Typhoid, and measles.
 Your doctor will likely recommend additional vaccinations and treatments.

 For applicants from Singapore: Our partner travel agent will handle the bookings, and approximate airfares (approx. $2,400 SGD) are excluded in the program fees on this page.

-GPSA for Health is open to students 15 - 19 years old (Including older students who have not yet attended college) of all nationalities.
+This programme is open to outstanding students 15 - 19 years old (Including older students who have not yet attended college) of all nationalities.